berehovskyi/apex-stream/docs/Functional-Interfaces/IOptional.md

 ### `public IOptional flatMapTo(IFunction mapper)`

-Returns an `IOptional` the result of applying the `mapper` function to the value if the value is present, otherwise returns an empty `IOptional`.
+Returns an `IOptional` describing the result of applying the `mapper` function to the value if the value is present, otherwise returns an empty `IOptional`.

 #### Parameters